hepcat72/TILDETeams/review_meeting_guidelines.md

 #### REVIEWER ACTIONS

 - Request time extensions from the CM Leader if unable to complete a review before a review meeting.
-- Describe each defect they found during their independent review of the reviewed documents.
+- Describe each defect they found during their independent review of the changes.
 - Answer questions the author asks to help them understand the review issue.
-- Ask for clarifications of document content, when unclear.
+- Ask for clarifications of changes, when unclear.

 ### AUTHOR